-Beskriver mina aktuella investeringar som oftast är i Kanada eller Sverige.
+Beskriver mina aktuella investeringar som oftast är i USA, Norge, Kanada eller Sverige.
 Målet är att huvudsakligen genom egen research, egna beräkningar, studier och företagsbesök beskriva intressanta bolag.
 Av och till kompletterat med intressanta citat från andra källor.
 Allt nedan är mina egna åsikter/tolkningar och ska inte tolkas som köp/säljråd.
 Läs på själv, ta egna beslut, ta eget ansvar.

 Mycket bra om Dry bulk (liksom förra artikeln, tack till Hellenic Shipping News)

 Iron ore provides 30% of the demand for the dry bulk market and, during 2016, its related tonne-mile demand went up by 6%.
 This was the key factor behind the overall demand side growth of 2.2%.